The Journey: From Spec-Kit to SpecFact

 # Week 1-2: Shadow mode (observe only)

-specfact enforce stage --preset minimal
+specfact govern enforce stage --preset minimal

 # Week 3-4: Balanced mode (block HIGH, warn MEDIUM)

-specfact enforce stage --preset balanced
+specfact govern enforce stage --preset balanced

 # Week 5+: Strict mode (block MEDIUM+)

-specfact enforce stage --preset strict
+specfact govern enforce stage --preset strict

 Step 6: Validate